ROBERT MUELLER’S JUSTICE LEAGUE

 Elizabeth Prelogar, The Russian Expert

-Prelogar is fluent in Russian, and clerked for Supreme Court Justices Ruth Bader Ginsburg and Elana Kagan.
+Prelogar is fluent in Russian, and clerked for Supreme Court Justices Ruth Bader Ginsburg and Elena Kagan.

 Rush Atkinson, Criminal Fraud